jonathanteeter/jtPortfolio/README.md

 This is a my portfolio.
 My relevant experience is highlighted for potential employers to view.
 Included is a my bio, coding projects, skills, and contact details.
 Also contained is a link to my most current resume.

 ## Design
-* The application uses the Bootstrap framework in a _single-page_ design.
+* The application uses the Bootstrap framework in a _HTML single-page_ design.
     * A vertical Navbar is used for navigation in a fixed position on the left.
     * The Navbar contains buttons that are linked to the information rendered:
         * The About page provides a short bio.